 How can regular social activities, like talking to friends or connecting with family, help your health?
 Let’s find out.

 Talking on the phone, going to a book club, seeing family over the holidays—all of these things are good for your brain health!
 Studies have shown that seniors who maintain active social lives may lower their risk of memory loss and dementia.

 Researchers at the Harvard School of Public Health found that socially active seniors had a slower rate of memory decline.
 In another study, seniors with larger social networks, who participated in three or more social activities, performed better on cognitive tasks than seniors who didn’t participate in any social activities.

 2. Decrease risk of depression.

 Contrary to what some may believe, depression is not a normal part of getting older.
-However, depression does affect more than 6.5 million Americans over the age of 65.
+Though elderly depression symptoms and severity may vary, depression does affect more than 6.5 million Americans over the age of 65 to some degree.
 The Centers for Disease Control states that depression is common in older adults with other illnesses or limited mobility.